bcurran3/ChocolateyPackages/gpu-z/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

-* The GPU-Z binary is included.
-This package will make an icon on your desktop.
-It does not actually "install."
-When you run GPU-Z it will give you the option to install or run stand-alone.
+* The GPU-Z binary is included in the package.
+When you run GPU-Z it will give you the option to run stand-alone or install.
 * I personally endorse this program.